scholz-lab/PharaGlow/README.md

 ![png](examples/pglow_header.png)

-PharaGlow is a python package for tracking and analyzing C. elegans pharynx from movies.
+PharaGlow is a python package for tracking and analyzing *C. elegans* motion and feeding behavior from videos.
  The package can be used to simply track labelled pharynxes (or animals from brightfield) as a simple center of mass tracker, but it also has a pipeline to extract pharyngeal pumping and features of the pharynx.

 ## Installation